Colon and rectal cancersColorectal cancer

 African-Americans have the highest risk of being diagnosed with, and dying from, colorectal cancer.
 Among Caucasians, Jews of Eastern European (Ashkenazi) descent have a higher rate of colorectal cancer.
 Asian Americans/Pacific Islanders, Hispanics/Latinos, and American Indians/Alaska Natives have a lower risk than Caucasians.

 Family History of Colorectal Cancer

-- Familial Adenomatous Polyposis (FAP).
-Familial adenomatous polyposis is caused by mutations in a gene called the adenomatous polyposis coli (APC) gene, which normally helps suppress tumor growth.
+- Familial Adenomatous Polyposis (FAP): FAP is caused by mutations in a gene called the adenomatous polyposis coli (APC) gene, which normally helps suppress tumor growth.
 In its defective form, it accelerates cell growth leading to polyps.
 The APC mutation can be inherited from either parent.
-People with FAP develop hundreds to thousands of polyps to in the colon.
+People with FAP develop hundreds to thousands of polyps in the colon.
 If FAP is left untreated, virtually everyone who inherits this condition develops cancer by age 45.
 Polyps usually first appear when people are in their mid-teens.
 FAP also increases the risks for other types of cancers including stomach, thyroid, pancreatic, liver, and small intestine cancers.

 Symptoms associated with colorectal cancer may also be caused by other conditions.
 These symptoms include:

 - Changes in bowel movements, such as diarrhea or constipation, or change in consistency or size of stools

 - Feeling that the bowel has not emptied completely after a bowel movement

 - Abdominal discomfort, such as gas, bloating, and cramps